-When Silk reached out to us to take the #MeatlessMondayNight challenge we knew it was a sign!
-For this challenge we decided to make a side dish that would be good to take to a football party or just enjoy at home!
-I had a major craving for sweet potato fries so we made Sweet Potato Wedges (the really thick "fries"!) and a Chipotle Ranch Dip/Dressing to go along with them!
+For a #MeatlessMondayNight challenge, we decided to make a side dish that would be good to take to a football party or just enjoy at home.
+I had a major craving for sweet potato fries so we made Sweet Potato Wedges (the really thick “fries”!) and a Chipotle Ranch Dip/Dressing to go along with them!
 It turned out so good and was perfect as a football snack!

 - 1 Tbsp Parsley